dalgard/meteor-viewmodel/README.md

       console.log("new value of regex", this.regex());
     },

-    // Blaze events (if you use this, chances are you are not using ViewModel
+    // Blaze events.
+If you use this, chances are you are not using ViewModel
-    // in an optimal way – use bindings instead)
+    // in an optimal way – use bindings instead.
     events: {
       "click input": function (event, template_instance) {
         console.log(this instanceof ViewModel);  // true